eyaly/testcafe-sauce-workshop/README.md

 # By default all configs run on the EU DC, if you run `saucectl` directly from the command line and you
 # want to run on the US DC then add `--region us-west-1` at the end
 npx saucectl run -c ./.sauce/config-ex#.yml

-# OR for use with the EU data center
-npm run test.sauce.ex#.eu

-# OR for use with the US data center
-npm run test.sauce.ex#.us
 ```

 > **Note:** The `#` stands for the number of the below mentioned examples.